balderdashy/sails-docs/concepts/Testing/Testing.md

 ##### Using `npm test` to run your test

-To avoid typing the mocha command, like stated before (especially when calling lifecycle.test.js) and using `npm test` instead, you'll need to modify your package.json.
+To avoid typing the mocha command, like stated before (especially when calling lifecycle.test.js) and using `npm test` instead, you can modify your package.json file.
 On the scripts dictionary, add a `test` key and type this as its value `mocha test/lifecycle.test.js test/integration/**/*.test.js` like this:

 ```json
   "scripts": {